imazen/resizer-web/content/licenses/domain.md

 The Purchaser is held responsible for the collective actions of their Employees and subsidiaries in regard to this license.

-Examples of a abuse that may trigger a license revocation:
+Examples of an abuse that may trigger a license revocation:

 * Reselling usage of the software (See [SaaS license][saas]).
 * Using a shared 'static assets domain' for multiple unrelated websites or web applications, in order to escape additional licensing costs.